berrybn/GradWork/Enrichment.md

 Yami - Suck it up, dig deep, and push your limits

-My magic is never giving up.
-No matter how long it takes.
-Asta isn't worried about the time it will take.
+"My magic is never giving up.
+No matter how long it takes."
+Asta isn't worried about time.

 tenacity. fortitude. equality